seedstack/consul-addon/index.md

         sslContext: org.mycompany.myapp.SslContext
 ```

+`consulName` is the name you give to the remote consul.
 `url` is optional and is only used if the `host` is not specified. 'aclToken' is used to control access to data and APIs. `ping` attempts a ping before before returning the Consul instance, the default value is true. `timeoutMillis` defines the timeout for `connect`, `write` and `read` on HTTP calls in milliseconds. `basicAuth` defines the credentials used for basic Authentication. `headers` is a list of http properties.
 `proxy` takes a fullly qualified class name and sets a proxy for the client.
 The proxy must extends java.net.Proxy. `hostnameVerifier` takes a fullly qualified class name.
 The hostname must extends javax.net.ssl.HostnameVerifier. `consulBookend` takes a fully qualified class name.
 The consulBookend must extends com.orbitz.consul.util.bookend.ConsulBookend. `executorService` takes a fullly qualified class name.
 The executorService must extends java.util.concurrent.ExecutorService. `sslContext` takes a fullly qualified class name and sets the SSL contexts for HTTPS agents.
 The sslContext must extends javax.net.ssl.SSLContext.